ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

 	}
 ]

+There are a total of five bindings specified here.
+This is a practical way to establish a new cluster.

-Using a file to ingest all (or at least the key adapter bindings) for a new cluster has its attraction.
-A binding is prepared for each map and, as can be seen in the kafkaAdapterOutput2 and hBaseStore1 adapters, the multiple message shorthand is used that will cause a binding for each unique triple (adapter, message, serializer).
+A binding is prepared for the adapter/message/serializers in each map.
+As can be seen in the kafkaAdapterOutput2 and hBaseStore1 adapters, the multiple message shorthand is used that will cause a binding for each unique triple.

-If the above file was called $MetadataDir/config/AdapterMessageBindingsForClusterConfig1.4.0.json, a Kamanja command can directly ingest it:
+If the above file was called $MetadataDir/config/AdapterMessageBindingsForClusterConfig1.4.0.json, the following Kamanja command can ingest it:

-	$KAMANJA_HOME/bin/kamanja debug $apiConfigProperties add adaptermessagebinding FROMFILE $MetadataDir/config/AdapterMessageBindingsForClusterConfig1.4.0.json

 	$KAMANJA_HOME/bin/kamanja $apiConfigProperties add adaptermessagebinding FROMFILE $MetadataDir/config/AdapterMessageBindingsForClusterConfig1.4.0.json

-Like the other examples, you can also push this directly on the command line too (it is useful to have an editor that can pretty print/flatten the JSON text to do these more complicated structures for the command line):
+Like the other examples, you can also push this directly on the command line too.
+It is helpful to have an editor that can pretty print/flatten the JSON text to do these more complicated structures for the command line:

 	$KAMANJA_HOME/bin/kamanja $apiConfigProperties add adaptermessagebinding FROMSTRING '[{"AdapterName": "kafkaAdapterInput1", "MessageNames": ["com.botanical.json.ordermsg", "com.botanical.json.shippingmsg"], "Serializer": "com.ligadata.kamanja.serializer.JsonSerDeser"}, {"AdapterName": "kafkaAdapterOutput2", "MessageNames": ["com.botanical.csv.emailmsg"], "Serializer": "com.ligadata.kamanja.serializer.delimitedserdeser", "Options": {"lineDelimiter": "\r\n", "fieldDelimiter": ",", "produceHeader": "true", "alwaysQuoteFields": "false"} }, {"AdapterName": "hBaseStore1", "MessageNames": ["com.botanical.json.audit.ordermsg", "com.botanical.json.audit.shippingmsg"], "Serializer": "com.ligadata.kamanja.serializer.JsonSerDeser"} ]'

 **List Adapter Message Bindings**

+The following list commands are supported:

 _List them all_
 	$KAMANJA_HOME/bin/kamanja $apiConfigProperties list adaptermessagebindings